Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \subsection{Scaling and dimensions}

-To conclude these preliminary, let us discuss the notion of dimension.
-Usually, the dimension is fixed by extra-structures like background space-time.
-Here this structure is of dimension $1$, and the dimensions for couplings are fixed by the requirement that the classical action (divided by $\hbar$) is dimensionless, and in units with $\hbar=1$ we get:
+To conclude these preliminaries, let us discuss the notion of dimension.
+Usually, dimensionality is determined by external structures such as the background space-time.
+Here, this structure is one-dimensional, and the scaling dimensions of the couplings are fixed by the requirement that the classical action (in units where $\hbar=1$) remains dimensionless.
+This leads to the following:

-Usually for standard QFT, the dimensions of the couplings are related to the properties of the flow near the Gaussian fixed point.
-This relation between the dimension (fixed by the background space) and the behavior of the flow arises because coarse-graining is performed along the spectrum of the Laplacian (for Euclidean theories), which is itself an operator defined on the manifold.
-Here the situation is different.
-The spectrum along which we perform the coarse-graining description is for the matrix $K$, which is not related to the extra temporal dimension.
-Furthermore, the shape of the momenta distribution does not behave accordingly with a power law, as is usually the case.
-For such a kind of theory, for which the coarse-graining is not related to some background space, a dimension can be defined also, from the behavior of the flow near the Gaussian fixed point \cite{Lahochebeyond,lahoche20241,lahoche3}, up to a global rescaling of couplings in order to cancel the global $k$-dependency of the effective loop integrals.
-Because the shape of the momentum distribution does not follow a power law, the dimension defined in this way depends on the energy scale, which has been also encountered in other theories -- see for instance \cite{benedetti2015functional} in the context of tensorial field theories.
+In standard QFT, the dimensions of the couplings are typically related to the properties of the RG flow near the Gaussian fixed point.
+This connection between the dimension (fixed by the background space-time) and the flow behavior arises because coarse-graining is performed over the spectrum of the Laplacian, which is an operator defined on the manifold itself.
+In our case, the situation is distinct: the spectrum used for coarse-graining is that of the matrix $K$, which is independent of the temporal background.
+Furthermore, the momentum distribution does not exhibit a simple power-law behavior, as is typically the case in standard theories.
+For such models, where coarse-graining is not tied to a background space, a dimension can still be defined from the flow's behavior near the Gaussian fixed point \cite{Lahochebeyond, lahoche20241, lahoche3}, up to a global rescaling of the couplings designed to cancel the $k$-dependence of the effective loop integrals.
+Since the momentum distribution does not follow a power law, the resulting dimension is energy-scale dependent—a feature also encountered in other frameworks, such as tensorial field theories \cite{benedetti2015functional}.

-First of all, note that vertex expansion of the Wetterich equation \eqref{Wett} involve the sum of diagrams made of a single loop, of the form (setting to zero external frequencies):
+First, note that the vertex expansion of the Wetterich equation \eqref{Wett} involves a sum of single-loop diagrams of the form (setting external frequencies to zero):

-where we assumed the limit $\beta\to \infty$.
-As $k \ll 1$, because the selected windows of momenta is around $k$ (and precisely between $0$ and $k$ we the Litim regulator), we can approximate $\rho(p^2)$ by $(p^2)^{\frac{1}{2}}/(2\pi\sigma^2)$.
-In this limit, the dependency of the integral $L_n(k)$ follows a power law, corresponding exactly to what we obtain for a $4$-dimensional field theory, as expected, and the asymptotic dimensionless couplings as to be:
+where we assume the limit $\beta \to \infty$.
+For $k \ll 1$, since the integration window of momenta is centered around $k$ (specifically, between $0$ and $k$ for the Litim regulator), we can approximate $\rho(p^2)$ by $(p^2)^{1/2} / (2\pi\sigma^2)$.
+In this limit, the dependence of the integral $L_n(k)$ follows a power law, corresponding exactly to what is obtained for a 4-dimensional field theory, as expected.
+The asymptotic dimensionless couplings are then given by: